mutablestate/preview/README.md

   @from : "my_email_address"

   subject: "Preview registration",
   body: "Welcome to Preview!
-Follow me on Twitter @mutablstate."
+Follow me on Twitter @mutablestate."
   ```

 5. Manually add a user to act as admin